jackparzick/PortentaUWBShieldParzick/README.md

+The original library is not my work (https://github.com/Truesense-it/PortentaUWBShield).
+This has a few modifications that might help people figure out how to fix some bugs.
+This is a work in progress and is meant as a reference.
+Please feel free to comment with suggestions.

 # Arduino Portenta UWB Shield Library

 This library provides support for the [Arduino Portenta UWB Shield](https://www.arduino.cc/pro/hardware-product-stella-uwb-shield), enabling Ultra-Wideband (UWB) communication capabilities for Arduino Portenta boards.